• Dementia-Friendly Airports - Details

 5. TSA officers can screen travelers with Alzheimers disease, dementia, aphasia or traumatic brain injuries without separating them from their traveling companions.
 You and/or your companion can inform the TSA officer about the best way to approach and conduct the screening, especially if it is necessary to touch the passenger during the screening.
 If your companion provides assistance during screening, he/she will need to be rescreened.
 You or your traveling companion may ask to be screened in a private screening area.

-6. All TSA officers at checkpoints are now wearing masks and gloves due to COVID-19 policies.
-TSA officers optionally wear eye protection and clear plastic face shields at some locations.
+6. TSA policy concerning TSA officers at checkpoints wearing masks is subject to change and should be monitored so you know what to expect.
+According to prior policy, all TSA officers at checkpoints wore masks and gloves due to COVID-19 policies.
+TSA officers optionally wore eye protection and clear plastic face shields at some locations.
 If the person living with dementia is frightened and discomforted by interacting with someone whose face is partially obscured, the officer may be willing to lower their mask and maintain social distance while interacting with you.
 This will depend on current TSA policy.

 7. Travelers may be asked to lower face masks to verify their identity at security checkpoints.
 Be prepared for this.